 Found by Tatum O'Neal

-While the first covered her whole life, Found centers on the years after release of the book, and how examining your life through a 'tell-all' book doesn't exorcize the demons or clarify your relationships.
-She frankly deals with her addictions, raising her children and trying to reestablish her relationship with her actor father Ryan O'Neal.
+She deals frankly with her addictions, raising her children, and trying to reestablish a relationship with her actor father, Ryan O'Neal.
 He was absent for most of her life, leaving her and her brother to fend for themselves.
-Once in her teens, he left her again for Farrah Fawcett.
-His view is Tatum made him choose between them, and he chose Farrah.
-She was married to John McEnroe for many years, and when that ended she moved back to LA and began acting again.
-Having been the youngest person ever to win an Oscar for Paper Moon at the age of 8, there is a strange sense of never living up to that peak.
+In her teens, he left her again for Farrah Fawcett.
+His view is that Tatum made him choose between them, and he chose Farrah.
+She was married to John McEnroe for many years, and when that ended, she moved back to L.A. to begin acting again.

 2011 / Hardcover / 304 pages